m1griffin/arrayfunc/codegen/docmathtemplate.rst

 IndexError          output length error.
 The output array has an invalid length.
 IndexError          array length mismatch.
 Two or more arrays which are expected to be of equal
                                                                  length are not.
 OverflowError       arithmetic overflow in calculation.
-An arithmetic integer overflow ocurred in a
+An arithmetic integer overflow occurred in a
                                                                  calculation.
 OverflowError       arithmetic overflow in parameter.
 The size or range of a non-array parameter was not
                                                                  compatible with the array parameters.